Testing

 simdeck/test. - Repository integration tests that drive real simulators and emulators.

-App Tests With simdeck/test
+App tests with simdeck/test

 import { connect } from "simdeck/test";